steamerz12/Solidworks-MATLAB/README.md

 # Solidworks-MATLAB
-An archive of projections completed during my enrollment and completion at Henry Samueli School of Engineering, University of California, Irvine
+This repository serves as an archive of technical projects completed throughout my aerospace engineering coursework at the Henry Samueli School of Engineering, University of California, Irvine.
+It includes MATLAB simulations, design studies, and performance analyses relevant to aircraft propulsion, thermodynamics, and systems engineering.